skippercab/CBs-Portfolio/README.md

 # Christopher Bell's Portfolio
 A collection of projects made over time in my Computer Science career.
+The folders are organized by Charleston Southern University's class code and the name of the project inside of it.

+Resume is included as a PDF.
 Last update to Resume - May 2019.